 In this talk, I want to address the questions core to the Breaking Down Patriarchy podcast: Does structural patriarchy still exist in our world?
 How does it affect human life?
 I’ll begin by stating the obvious: We are enveloped in the damaging structures and language of a patriarchal culture.
 It is insidious, often almost invisible, constant and has far-reaching effects on our thinking and so also affects both our conscious and subconscious lives.

 I recently wondered about these effects — although of course I read, talk and teach about them every day — for a piece I was writing.
 Patriarchy is a toxic thread that runs throughout and underneath all our social, cultural, political and religious institutions and systems.
 Anyone who listens to this podcast or watches the news knows that—or at least has the evidence of it in front of them, if they haven’t yet recognized it for what it is.
 It runs throughout our consciousness and informs most of our decisions until we wake up from what Monica Rodgers of The Revelation Project calls ‘The Trance’, or what I termed as a collective coma in my own book, Lilith’s Fire.
-The essay I was writing as I was thinking about this, however, was for Girl God Books’ Re-Membering Goddess on the patriarchy’s perpetuation of trauma, and I wrote: “When did I begin to pray freely, openly, unencumbered, unafraid, un-self-conscious, without shards and shreds of imposed guilt and patriarchy running through my consciousness?”
+The essay I was writing as I was thinking about this, however, was for Girl God Books’ Re-Membering with Goddess on the patriarchy’s perpetuation of trauma, and I wrote: “When did I begin to pray freely, openly, unencumbered, unafraid, un-self-conscious, without shards and shreds of imposed guilt and patriarchy running through my consciousness?”

 What did I mean by that?
 As examples, the guilt and shame that a male-dominated, male-directed system instills and constantly reinforces to silence our voices, take away our choices and shut down our ideas.
 A socially constructed system that insists beauty and sexuality be defined only one way, in ways that fit the status quo and don’t rock the proverbial boat.